dfelinto/blender-manual/manual/composite_nodes/types/convertor.rst

 Set up and Animate, and you have an image sequence that fades to black over a 2-second period.

-.. admonition:: No Scene information used
+.. note:: No Scene information used
-   :class: note

    This example node map does not use the RenderLayer.
 To produce this 2 second animation, no blender scene information was used.
 This is an example of using Blender's powerful compositing abilities separate from its modeling and animation capabilities.
 (A Render Layer could be substituted for the Image layer, and the "fade-network" effect will still produce the same effect)